pushrocks/smartanalytics/README.md

 Use TypeScript for best in class instellisense.

 ### Why does this package exist?
 Tracking users in webapps is common.
-We use Google Analytics to gain insight in aho is using what and where to spend resources for best efficiency.
+We use Google Analytics to gain insight in who is using what and where to spend resources for best efficiency.

 Doing the same stuff in apps can be a bit of a hassle.
-Unnecessary dependencies tend to make apps slow that do any kind of analtics.
+Unnecessary dependencies used by many existing analytics tools make the whole app slow just to gain a little usage info.
 Say hello to smartanalytics.
 It features a very slim dependency tree using the native node request module to send posts to Google Analytics.

 ### How do I use this package?